grafana/integration-sample-apps/README.md

 Once your sample-app has been setup, and given time to run (we recommend 2-3 minutes), you can run a script to check if the expected metrics have been emitted, scraped, and stored in Mimir:

 To do so, simply run the following make command, again providing a comma-separated list of apps, and an optional `ENV` parameter.
+*Note*: The `APPS` and `ENV` parameters can be assigned as environment variables and thus easily reused throughout.
 ```sh
 make test-apps APPS=<apps>
 ```